 Wicklow Uplands Council launched the SUAS Pilot Project in 2018 to address some of the complex challenges associated with the land management of commonages and hill farms in the Wicklow/Dublin uplands.

 Following several years of extensive study of upland vegetation management, the decline in farming activities and the impact it was having on these environmentally significant habitats, the ‘Sustainable Uplands Agriculture-environment Scheme (SUAS)’ pilot project officially launched in November 2018, aims to use innovative means to address these issues.

-Developed by Wicklow Uplands Council, the project is designed to assist both commonage groups and individual farmers across the Wicklow and Dublin uplands and will ensure the sustainable management of the unique, natural habitats the area is renowned for.
+Developed by Wicklow Uplands Council, the project is designed to assist both commonage groups and individual hill farmers across the Wicklow and Dublin uplands and will ensure the sustainable management of the unique, natural habitats the area is renowned for.

 The project, the first of its type in Ireland, was successful in securing a funding allocation of €1.95 million under the first round of European Innovation Partnership for Agriculture, Productivity and Sustainability (EIP-AGRI) initiative.

 One of only 21 projects selected to proceed to the implementation stage following two open calls for proposals.
 The project is allocated funding over under Ireland’s Rural Development Programme 2014 – 2020.

 The key objective of the five-year pilot, is to develop practical and innovative solutions that will address the complex agricultural, environmental and socio-economic challenges associated with the land management of commonages and hill farms in the Wicklow/Dublin uplands.